th1j5/ouroboros.rocks/content/en/docs/Tools/rumba.md

 nodes = ["client1", "client2", "router", "server"]
 ```

-Each node is modeled as a rumba Node object, and we specify which difs
+Each node is modeled as a Rumba Node object, and we specify which difs
-are present on that node (which will cause rumba to create an IPCP for
+are present on that node (which will cause Rumba to create an IPCP for
 you) and how these DIFs relate to eachother in that node.
 This is done
 by specifying the dependency graph between these DIFs as a dict object
 ("dif_registrations") where the client layer is the key and the list